1000 percent: Other uses

 The phrase was used long before 1972 by American politicians in a non-sarcastic fashion to indicate strong support for a political proposal.
 For example, retired President Harry Truman used it in his 1956 Memoirs.
 Congressman Thomas used it to announce his support for controversial Senator Joe McCarthy in 1954.
 Journalist Georgie Anne Geyer spoke of her "profound reluctance to get involved in just about any military endeavor that was not a clear win, that did not have 1,000 percent support of the American people".

-Writers used it often.
+Writers have used it often.
 For example, novelist Truman Capote wrote in 1958: "Prison is where she belongs.
 And my husband agrees one thousand percent."
 Novelist Allen Drury has a character in his political novel Advise and Consent (1959) state: "Those coal people, those pinball people.
 I want them behind us a thousand percent."

-"Let's bat a thousand percent" is a common baseball saying since the 1920s, when Babe Ruth used it.
+"Let's bat a thousand percent" has been a common baseball saying since the 1920s, when Babe Ruth used it.